Jose Concepcion Maristela Sr.

 Jose "Pepe" Maristela Sr (born Jose Concepcion Maristela) retired from the Philippine Military with the rank of General.
 Pepe Maristela, also referred to and known as Joe Maristela, held the rank of Colonel during active Military Duty.
 After his service in the World War, Maristela led the Philippine Constabulary as its Chief.
+In 1963, he ran as the Liberal candidate for mayor of Caloocan, but lost to Macario Asistio Sr. of the Nacionalista Party.
 Maristela is the grandfather of Joe Maristela, an angel investor in healthcare technology in the U.S.

+According to academic Mark R. Thompson, Maristela is responsible with preventing the assassination of Ferdinand Marcos in the early 1970s by foreign contract killers hired by the Workshop Group of Senator Sergio Osmeña Jr., Marcos' Liberal opponent in the 1969 Philippine presidential election.

 Early life

-Maristela has roots in Pampanga, as well as Tarlac; both provinces in the Philippines.
+Maristela has roots in Pampanga as well as Tarlac, both provinces in the Philippines.

 Military career

 Maristela graduated from the Philippine Military Academy.
 He was said to have had a "hot temper" and was reprimanded because of this on a number of occasions.

-Criminal investigation service & political career
+Criminal investigation service and political career

 Before entering into the CIS, in 1957, Maristela served as a Provincial Commander and Director of the Rizal Police Provincial Office.

 During the 1960s, Maristela headed the Criminal Investigation Service (CIS) in the Philippines.
 Maristela was said to have appointed many "special agents" during his tenure, heading the CIS.

-In 1963, the President of the Philippines formally announced to the country that Maristela would be running for mayor in the City of Caloocan, the Liberal Party official candidate in that specific race.
+In 1963, president Diosdado Macapagal formally announced to the country that Maristela would be running as the Liberal Party candidate for mayor in the City of Caloocan.

 After retiring from the CIS, Maristela engaged in intelligence-gathering for Malacañang (Office of the President).
+According to historian Joseph Scalice, who cited academic Mark R. Thompson, Maristela managed to become a mole within the Workshop Group formed by Senator Sergio Osmeña Jr., defeated Liberal presidential candidate in 1969, and inform president Marcos in the early 1970s of the group's covert plans to assassinate him by hiring foreign contract killers.

 Maristela died in 1979, at his home in Antipolo, Philippines.